conjikidow/bump-version/README.md

 - Uses [bump-my-version](https://github.com/callowayproject/bump-my-version) to increment the version according to semantic versioning.
 - Creates a new branch and a pull request (PR) for the version bump.
 - Generates a corresponding Git tag once the version bump PR is merged.
+- Optionally creates a GitHub Release for the new tag.

 ## Usage